-Nutritional labeling is mandatory when there is a nutritional claim and/or health claim made either on the label, or in some sort of presentation or advertisement of a foodstuff.
-Food supplements are outside of the scope of this requirement.
-This requirement is valid also for foods for special dietary purposes without prejudice to their vertical legislation.
+Nutritional labeling is mandatory when there is a nutritional claim made either on the label, or in some sort of presentation or advertisement of a foodstuff.
+Nutrition information of food supplements will be provided according to its vertical legislation.
+Nutritional claims of any food or food group will be made without prejudice to their vertical or horizontal legislation where it exists.

 Nutritional labeling includes energy value, fats, carbohydrates, proteins (where required), fiber, and salt/sodium, vitamins and minerals.
 Reference Daily Intake Values for energy and nutrients are given below.
-For vitamins and minerals to be displayed on a label, the amount of vitamin/mineral that should be met is 15 percent of the reference intake values in 100 g or 100 ml foodstuff, other than beverages.
+For vitamins and minerals to be displayed on a label, the amount of vitamin/mineral that should be met is 15 percent of the reference intake values in 100 g or 100 ml foodstuff, for milk and dairy products and products other than beverages.
 For beverages, this amount should be 7.5 percent in 100 ml of product in question.

-Reference Daily Intake Values for energy and nutrients other than vitamins and minerals --
+Reference Daily Intake Values for energy and nutrients other than vitamins and minerals

 Energy - Nutrient Reference Intake Value

 Energy 8400kj / 2000 kcal

 Sugars 90 g

 Total Fat 70 g

 Saturated fat 20 g

 Salt 9 g

 Carbohydrates 260 g

 Protein 50 g

+Fiber 25 g